brightbox/docs.brightbox.com/content/guides/cli/getting-started.md

      img-7p3wu  brightbox  official  2011-05-09  public   1409   Ubuntu Natty 11.04 server (x86_64)
     -----------------------------------------------------------------------------------------------------

-Let's go with i686 Ubuntu Lucid 10.04 server, which is has an id of img-4gqhs.
+Let's go with `i686 Ubuntu Lucid 10.04 server`, which is has an id of `img-4gqhs`.
 We'll get the description of it, which should have some notes about how to access it once it's booted.
 This image says it has an ubuntu user by default:

     $ brightbox-images show img-4gqhs